7 Techniques for Building Independence During Orton-Gillingham Lesson

 6. C.O.P.S.

 When it comes time for students to use COPS, use this as a time to observe.
-This is their checking strategy and something we want them to be used outside of tutoring as well.
+This is their checking strategy and something we want them to use outside of tutoring as well.
 There should be minimal prompting.
-When a student rereads their writing and fixes any omissions, fixes capitals and punctuation and lets you know that they are unsure about a particular word, they are making good use of this strategy.
+When a student rereads their writing and fixes any omissions, fixes capitals and punctuation, and lets you know that they are unsure about a particular word, they are making good use of this strategy.

 Take advantage of teachable moments.
 Turn small cleaning tasks into learning opportunities.
 Putting magnetic letters back into the correct spaces in a case reinforces letter identification and alphabetical order.
 Categorizing or passing cards back to a teacher or tutor after a game based on a particular sound or strategy can further reinforce learning and promote independence.
 “Hand me all the word cards that say /ā/, and be sure to read them out loud.”